BestTimesToVisit.com Logo

 attraction

-Wake before dawn and find a vantage point along the Vltava River or the castle ramparts for a truly magical sunrise.
-Witness the medieval town awaken, bathed in soft golden light, with mist swirling around the castle towers – a photographer's dream and a moment of profound peace.
+Wake before dawn and find a vantage point on the Vltava River's banks or the castle ramparts for a truly magical spectacle.
+Witness the medieval town awaken in a soft, golden glow, with mist often swirling around the castle towers, creating an ethereal, unforgettable scene.

 Rafting the Vltava's Gentle Rapids